Xericeps: Discovery and naming

+The specific name, "curvirostris", comes from the Latin curvus, meaning "curved" and rostrum meaning snout, or muzzle, referencing the specimen's noticeably upward-curved beak.

 Description

 Xericeps is a medium-sized edentulous (toothless) pterosaur.
 The term 'medium-sized', in the context of pterosaurs, is generally used to describe pterosaurs with a wingspan of 3–8 metres, and it is likely that Xericeps was nearer the lower end of this range.

-The holotype specimen is a partial anterior lower jaw, likely broken off right anterior to where the mandibular rami diverged.
+The holotype specimen is a partial anterior lower jaw, broken off anterior to where the mandibular rami diverged.
 The jaw is upturned, with the occluding surface curved in lateral view.
 On the dorsal surface of the mandibular symphysis are a pair of ridges, similar to those seen in Alanqa and Argentinadraco.

 Classification

-A 2021 study focused on Aerotitan recovers it as a chaoyangopterid closely related to Argentinadraco.